 Will you publish a price range for custom projects on the sales page, or do you want to hear the requirements first?

-Do you want to write your opinions about politics, spirituality, health or other potentially touchy subjects?
+Do you want to write your opinions about politics, spirituality, health, or other sensitive subjects?

 It's your business.

 You get to decide how you want to do it, and it will be much easier for you if you choose a way that's aligned with your personality.